-A. All employees covered by this Agreement who are receiving twelve (12%) percent or more longevity on April 11, 1997, shall be entitled to and be paid longevity pay in accordance with the following longevity program:
+A. All employees covered by this Agreement who were receiving twelve (12%) percent or more longevity on April 11, 1997, shall be entitled to and be paid longevity pay in accordance with the following longevity program.

 YEARS COMPLETED PERCENTAGE OF BASE PAY

 Upon completion of 5 years 2%

-Upon completion of 10 years .
-4%
+Upon completion of 10 years 4%

 Upon completion of 15 years 6%

 Upon completion of 20 years 10%

-Upon completion of 25 years 12%
+Upon completion of 24 years 12%

 Upon completion of 30 years 14%

+Ohou combigator or 20 3 area